prooph/event-store-mongodb-adapter/README.md

 We recommend the AggregateStreamStrategy as the best strategy to use with this adapter.

-This adapter uses die `$isolated` operator to achieve transaction safety for a single collection.
+This adapter uses the `$isolated` operator to achieve transaction safety for a single collection.
 Keep in mind, that `$isolated` does not work with sharded clusters.
 Therefore it's not safe to use this adapter in a sharded cluster environment, as MongoDB can't guarantee transaction safety.